Start here if you want the safest broad recommendation for this whole topic.

 “What can all of us buy tonight without overthinking it?”

-That is why this page stays short.
 Once the budget ceiling is low enough, the deciding factors become:

 Cheap games fail when they are inexpensive but forgettable.
 The three picks above succeed because the low price does not remove the social payoff.